asalocin/asalocin.github.io/content/reading/plato-complete-works.md

 ---
+draft: false
 title: "Plato: Complete Works"
 author: "Plato"
-editor: "John M. Cooper"
+editor: "John M. Cooper, D. S. Hutchinson"
-status: "queue"          # change to "now" when you start
+status: "queue"             # queue | in-progress | finished
+progress: 0
+published: 1997-12-01
+publisher: "Hackett Publishing"
+pages: 1808
+language: "English"
+isbn: "0872203492"
-tags: ["philosophy", "classics", "greek"]
+tags: ["philosophy", "classics", "plato"]
-summary: "Single-volume edition of the entire surviving corpus in contemporary translations, with concise intros and thorough annotation."
+summary: "The first single edition to include the entire surviving corpus attributed to Plato in antiquity.
+Featuring outstanding translations by leading scholars, with introductions, annotations, and a comprehensive index."
-cover: "/images/books/plato-complete-works.jpg"        # optional
+cover: "/images/books/plato-complete-works.jpg"
 ---

-Outstanding translations by leading contemporary scholars—many commissioned for this volume—collected into the first single edition of the complete works attributed to Plato in antiquity.
-Cooper’s introductory essay explains chronology, the dialogue form, and how to approach the corpus; each translation has a concise preface and meticulous notes.

-**Plan.** Reading at least 5p. a day.
-More if I want. `/notes/`.
+**Why this edition.** A definitive reference edition—ideal for systematic study of Plato, with scholarly apparatus and introductions to each dialogue.

+**Notes.** To be used both as a reading project and as a reference for individual dialogues.